America’s freight rail network stretches across nearly 140,000 miles, carrying millions of tons of freight to every corner of the continent.

 - Requires additional inspections for bridges after accidents, incidents or weather events that may impact the structural integrity of a rail bridge.

 - Undergoes regular internal and FRA audits to ensure the program’s effectiveness, the validity of bridge inspection reports and bridge inventory data, the correct application of movement restrictions to railroad equipment of exceptional weight or configuration and a railroad’s adherence to all requirements contained within the program.

 Railroad Bridge Inspections

-Regardless of age, history, traffic or conditions, regular inspection of railroad bridges contributes more to the ability to safely carry trains than any other component of bridge maintenance.
+Regardless of age, history, traffic or conditions, regular inspection of railroad bridges contributes more to the ability to carry trains than any other component of bridge maintenance safely.
 In adherence with federal regulation, trained experts inspect railroad bridges at least once a year.
-More frequent inspections occur for bridges that see more intensive traffic or whose condition may warrant closer monitoring.
-Railroads follow an aggressive “safety first” policy and immediately alter or suspend service on any bridge until all concerns are addressed, and if necessary, repairs are made.
+More frequent inspections occur for bridges with more intensive traffic or whose conditions may warrant closer monitoring.
+Railroads follow an aggressive “safety first” policy and immediately alter or suspend service on any bridge until all concerns are addressed and, if necessary, repairs are made.

 Qualified Team Members

 Railroads designate a highly trained and qualified team to design custom inspection procedures for each railroad bridge.
 Each inspection procedure is designed to detect, report and address deterioration and deficiencies before they present a hazard to safe train operation.
 Inspection procedures are customized to address the biggest threats to a bridge’s safety.
 For example, freight networks in areas prone to earthquakes take proactive steps to reinforce their railroad bridges and monitor seismic activity.
 As technology advances over the next decade, so will bridge inspection techniques.